| « PreviousNext » | |

 acl |

-Specifies an Amazon S3 access control list.
-If an invalid access control list is specified, an error is generated.
-For more information on ACLs, go to Access Control List (ACL) Overview in the Amazon Simple Storage Service Developer Guide.
+The specified Amazon S3 access control list (ACL).
+If the specified ACL is not valid, an error is generated.
+For more information about ACLs, see Access control list (ACL) overview in the Amazon Simple Storage Service User Guide.
 Type: String Default: private

 Valid Values: |